odphineguy/jess-mobile-bar-2/replit.md

 ## Overview

 This is a modern React-based website for Jess's Mobile Bar, a premium mobile bartending service operating in Los Angeles, Orange County, and the Inland Empire.
-The application features a single-page design with smooth scrolling navigation, contact form functionality, and a professional presentation of services.
+The application features a single-page design with smooth scrolling navigation, contact form functionality, and a professional presentation of services using authentic business photos and custom branding with purple gradient color scheme.

 ## User Preferences